I was thrilled to see these 35 Christians among TIME's top 100.

 Protestants look to the Bible as the final authority on spiritual matters and reject the Pope.

-Luther was a multi-faceted genius and influence, translating the Bible into German and writing hymns to encourage congregational singing as he founded the Lutheran Church.
+Luther was a multifaceted genius and influence.
+He translated the Bible into German and wrote hymns to encourage congregational singing as he founded the Lutheran Church.

 His life and work make him undoubtedly one of the most influential Christians of all time.

-20 Christopher Columbus was a devout Believer and hoped to teach the Gospel to people of every race in the New World he discovered.
-When he landed on San Salvador HE PRAYED:
+20 Christopher Columbus (1451-1506) was a devout Believer and hoped to teach the Gospel to people of every race in the New World he discovered.
+When he landed on San Salvador, HE PRAYED:

 O Lord, Almighty and everlasting God, by Thy holy Word Thou hast created the heaven, and the earth, and the sea; blessed and glorified be Thy Name, and praised be Thy Majesty, which hath designed to use us, Thy humble servants, that Thy holy Names may be proclaimed in this second part of the earth.